Big Sur River: Water flow

-In 1977, the US Forest Service measured the maximum run off in February at 41,860 acre feet, and the minimum at 1,050 acre feet.
+In 1977, the US Forest Service measured the maximum runoff in February at 41,860 acre feet, and the minimum at 1,050 acre feet.
 The total runoff was 126,200 acre feet.

 Dam planned

 In the late 1800s, the Ventana Power Company operated a sawmill near present-day Pfeiffer Big Sur State Park.
 They began planning to build a dam on the Big Sur River just downstream of the confluence of Ventana Creek and the Big Sur River.
 They hoped to sell the electricity to the City of Monterey.
-They built a diversion channel along the Big Sur River, but the 1906 San Francisco earthquake bankrupted the company and they abandoned the project.
+They built a diversion channel along the Big Sur River, but the 1906 San Francisco earthquake bankrupted the company, and they abandoned the project.
 The stonework from the diversion channel is still visible.

 Wild and Scenic River designation

 A 19.5 mi stretch of the river is designated as a Wild and Scenic River, from the headwaters of its north and south forks downstream to the boundary of the Ventana Wilderness.